karolk75/PiChat/DOCKER-README.md

 The PiChat application consists of the following containers:

+1. **frontend** - React-based frontend that provides the user interface
-1. **pichat-backend** - FastAPI backend that provides WebSocket API and integrations with Azure services
+2. **backend** - FastAPI backend that provides WebSocket API and integrations with Azure services
-2. **db** - PostgreSQL database for storing conversations and user data
-3. **pgadmin** (optional) - Administration tool for PostgreSQL database

 ## Configuration